pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_04_database_repositories.md

     assert repo_rooms[0].code == '913694c6-435a-4366-ba0d-da5334a611b2'
 ```

 Remember that I introduced these tests one at a time and that I'm not showing you the full TDD workflow only for brevity's sake.
 The code of the `PostgresRepo` class has been developed following a strict TDD approach, and I recommend you to do the same.
-The resulting code goes in `rentomatic/repository/postgresrepo.py`, in the same directory where we create the `postgres_objects.py` file.
+The resulting code goes in `rentomatic/repository/postgresrepo.py`, the same directory we created the `postgres_objects.py` file.

 ``` python
 from sqlalchemy import create_engine